-ODBC Drivers
+Oracle ODBC Drivers

-Oracle ODBC driver on AIX is certified with ODBC Driver Manager 2.2.12.
+Oracle ODBC driver on HP-UX Itanium is certified with ODBC Driver Manager 2.2.14.
 You can download and install the Driver Manager from the following link:

-ODBC Driver Manager is not required to install Oracle Database.
+You do not require ODBC Driver Manager to install Oracle Database.

-To use ODBC, install gcc 3.4.5.
+To use ODBC, you must also install gcc 3.4.5 or later.